Mercedes-Benz Museum

 Space Sculpture Made of Reinforced Concrete

-Due to its highly complex geometry, the wide-span reinforced concrete structure was planned entirely in 3D.
-The individual levels span up to 30 metres without supports.
-The building has a total of nine levels.
-In plan, the upper six consist of two propeller-shaped parts that are rotated by 120° on each floor.
+In total, the building has nine levels.
+The upper six consist of two propeller-shaped parts in the ground plan, which are rotated by 120° on each floor.
 The two partial levels of a storey are in turn offset in height by approx. 1 m each.
 In the central part of the building is the atrium, which is enclosed by three cores.
 Circumferential ramps provide access to the building.

 Architecture